aorfanos/gas-prices-gr/README.md

-# Scrape Gas Prices XEGR
+# Scrape Gas Prices Greece API

-This is a Python script that scrapes gas prices from the vrisko.gr website for a given location in Greece.
+This is a Python script that scrapes gas prices from the vrisko.gr website for a given location in Greece, and outputs the results in JSON format via REST API.

 ## Requirements